 So-called "xenobots" could replace traditional metal or plastic robots without polluting the planet, but they raise several ethical questions.

-They are xenobots, "living machines" containing frog stem cells in a new configuration designed by a computer algorithm.
+These are xenobots, "living machines" with frog stem cells inside in a new configuration designed by a computer algorithm.

 Photo by: (Kriegman et al., PNAS, 2020).